-The major Slovak legislation is the Act No. 595/2003 on Income Tax, as amended by later regulations.
+The major Slovak legislation regulating the taxation of income is the Act No. 595/2003 on Income Tax.

 Usually, the income is taxed in the country of employment, unless provided otherwise.
-Hence, if you are employed in the Slovak Republic, the income tax is deducted from your salary according to the Slovak legislation, unless a bilateral agreement for avoiding double taxation states otherwise.
-Researchers and teachers with an employment contract or working upon agreements on work performed outside employment relationship in Slovakia are considered as employees and their income is taxed.
+Hence, if you are employed in Slovakia, the income tax is deducted from your salary according to the Slovak legislation, unless a bilateral agreement for avoiding double taxation states otherwise.
+The income of researchers and teachers with an employment contract or agreements on work performed outside the employment relationship is taxed.

-- scholarships provided from the state budget (including PhD scholarships), or by higher education institutions or similar benefits provided from abroad, financial support of foundations, non‑profit organisations, etc., except for remuneration for carrying out employment or business activities
+- scholarships provided from the state budget (including PhD scholarships), or by higher education institutions or similar benefits provided from abroad,financial support from foundations or non‑profit organisations except for remuneration for carrying out mployment or business activities,

-- financial resources from grants awarded upon international treaties, by which the Slovak Republic is bound
+- financial resources from grants provided upon international treaties, by which Slovakia is bound

 - per diems up to the amount set by law,

-- financial contribution of the employer to the board of an employee up to the amount set by the law
+- employer’s financial contribution to the board of an employee up to the amount set by the law,

-- income from employment in the territory of the Slovak Republic of a taxpayer with restricted tax liability (for the definition see the next paragraph) from the employer with the seat abroad (not in the SR) if the period related to the performance of such work does not exceed 183 days in any 12 month period
+- income from employment in the territory of the Slovak Republic of a taxpayer with restricted tax liability (for the definition see the next paragraph) from an employer with the seat abroad if the period of performance of such work does not exceed 183 days in any 12 month‑period

-On the other hand, a taxpayer with restricted tax liability is a person who is not a taxpayer with an unrestricted tax liability, or who often stays in the Slovak Republic only for the purpose of studies or enters Slovakia daily (or occasionally) only for the purpose of employment in the Slovak Republic.
-The taxpayer with a restricted tax liability pays tax only on income received in the Slovak Republic for his/her period of employment in Slovakia.
-As stated before, tax residence may be further specified in bilateral double taxation agreements.
+On the other hand, a taxpayer with restricted tax liability is a person without a permanent residence or domicile in Slovakia, a person who usually stays in Slovakia for less than 183 days in a calendar year or who often stays in Slovakia only for the purpose of studies or enters Slovakia daily (or occasionally) only for the purpose of employment.
+Subject to a tax of such a taxpayer is only his/her income from Slovakia.
+The tax residence may also be determined by bilateral double taxation agreements.

-The decisive points for determining tax residence are: residence, personal home, centre of vital interest – closer personal or economic relations, habitual abode, being a national of one of the states (usually this is set out in Art.
-4 of bilateral double taxation agreements)
+The decisive factors for the determination of the tax residence are residence, usual stay, a centre of vital interest – closer personal or economic relations, habitual abode, being a national of one of the states (usually this is set out in Art.
+4 of bilateral double taxation agreements).

-In order to make the taxing of mobile population easier and to avoid double taxation, the Slovak Republic has concluded bilateral agreements with other countries.
+In order to make the taxing of migrant persons easier and to avoid double taxation, the Slovak Republic has concluded bilateral agreements with other countries.
 Slovakia continuously extends the geographical area covered by taxation agreements, during the time of preparation of this publication, taxation agreements are signed with 65 countries.
-The list of countries with double taxation agreements with Slovakia is available on the website of the Ministry of Finance of the Slovak Republic.
+The list of countries with double taxation agreements with Slovakia is available on the website of the Ministry of Finance of the Slovak Republic .

 The taxation conditions, therefore, vary depending on the country of “origin” of a person – if there is a bilateral agreement, and what its provisions are.